rka0917/elasticsearch/Group23 Report.md

 ## Refactor 1: RestRequest params

 ### Task

+In the issue they said that they didn't want the params from RestRequest to be modifed by the retieve method in PathTrie.

+### Carried out work with params

+Not much was actually accomplished with this refactoring in the end due to the difficulties trying to figure out how it is used and the necessity of it.
+The only "work" done on it was trying to get an understanding of it:

-params is a hashmap that holds pointers for the parameters that are sent with a REST request.
+Params is a hashmap that holds pointers for the parameters that are sent with a REST request.
 The request uri might contain parameters that are decoded with the function decodeQueryString in RestUtils that uses an implementation of the Decode interface from PathTrie.
 The implemented decoder REST_DECODER calls the function decodeComponent on a string. decodeQueryString calls decodeComponent but it also extracts a name from the uri that will be the key for the component and add it to the hashmMap(name,parameter).

 In RestController there is an iterator for allHandlers that match the request with the possible correct handlers.
 It also passes on the params variable within the RestRequest object to the retrieval method in PathTrie.
 When a NamedWildCard is needed to find some value, the value will be decoded just like any component found in the uri and added to params with NamedWildCard as the key.
 This means that the params will only be affected if NamedWildCard is used i.e. the key for the TrieNode is a WildCard.
 The iterator method in RestController calls the iteratior method in PathTrie that runs the retrieval method 4 times.
 It runs 1 time for every TrieMatchingMode of which there are 4.
 Because of this they have created a lambda expression that passes on an original copy of params to the iterator in PathTrie through a supplier so that every retrieval will use an original params base.